 "That's all the air conditioners and fans running at the nighttime hours," he said.
 Those components — including air handlers, a trash compactor, cooling towers and exhaust fans — would produced a projected 46 dBA at the property line.
 During the day, the "worst case" dBA could reach 48, Murello said, a volume that is still within township and state standards.

 Three-sided barriers near noisy equipment and 4-5 inch-thick fencing at the property line would help to contain the noise on the site, Murello said.

 Murello is one of many expert witnesses brought by the applicant to testify before the board since a variance is required to construct the facility in a residential zone.
-Since the application's introduction in June, a growing number of residents have spoken out against it, as they fear it may lower their quality of life and property values.
+Since the application's introduction in June, have spoken out against it, as they fear it may lower their quality of life and property values.

 Murello continued his testimony by saying that delivery trucks backing up may be heard by neighbors since the warning beep under code meant to be heard as a warning and is produced in the most audible frequency the ear can perceive.